yshan2028/mcp-pdf-reader/README.md

 An MCP server that enables VS Code to view and analyze PDF documents using the Model Context Protocol (MCP).

+This project was created using the [Model Context Protocol Python SDK](https://github.com/modelcontextprotocol/python-sdk) based on FastMCP.

 ## Features

 - Open and read PDF documents